cep-sose2024/rhein_sec/README.md

   To fix this issue, add the certificate to your local trusted certificates.
 On Linux, this is typically located in `/usr/local/share/ca-certificates/`.
 Alternatively, you can run the server with the `-insecure` argument which would make it ignore Certificate errors.

-### Testing the code with the Crypto Abstration layer
+### Testing the code with the Crypto Abstraction Layer

-you could test it using our own [fork](https://github.com/cep-sose2024/rhein_sec) of the crypto abstraction layer
+You can test it using our own [fork](https://github.com/cep-sose2024/rhein_sec) of the Crypto Abstraction Layer.
+For more information, refer to the README in that repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---